 The Annual Parish/Town Meeting must be held between March and June of any year.
-It is open to all the electors in the parish and is normally chaired by the Chair of the Council.
-This event is a public meeting, not a Council meeting.
+It is open to all the electors in the parish and is normally chaired by the Chairman of the Council.

 Electors can set the agenda, and in practice these meetings often celebrate local activities and debate current issues in the community.
-Members will therefore find it useful to be present, though no Council decisions will be made here.
+Members will therefore find it useful to be present.